-The Conference Committee agreed to insert the provisions of HB 2674, as amended by the House Committee on Health and Human Services, into Senate Sub. for HB 2028.
+The third Conference Committee agreed to insert the provisions of HB 2674, as amended by the House Committee on Health and Human Services, into Senate Sub. for HB 2028, and to adopt the provisions agreed to by the first Conference Committee, except those provisions relating to the removal of the severability and non-severability clause, as noted below.
+The third Conference Committee further agreed to insert the severability and non-severability provisions of HB 2674, as amended by the House Committee on Health and Human Services and passed by the House, into Senate Sub. for HB 2028.
 [Note: The original contents of Senate Sub. for HB 2028, as amended by the Senate Committee of the Whole, were inserted into SB 217 by the Conference Committee.]

-The Conference Committee further agreed to make the following amendments:
+The third Conference Committee agreed to include the following amendments also agreed to by the first Conference Committee:

-- Delete the definitions for "BSRB," "BOHA," and "licensed mental healthcare professional"; - Amend the definition of "healthcare provider" to add licensed physician assistant, licensed advanced practice registered nurse, and replace the term "licensed mental healthcare professional" with "a person licensed, registered, certified, or otherwise authorized to practice by the BSRB"; - Replace references to "physician or licensed mental healthcare professional" with "healthcare provider," as defined by the Conference Committee;
+- Delete the definitions for "BSRB," "BOHA," and "licensed mental healthcare professional"; - Amend the definition of "healthcare provider" to add licensed physician assistant and licensed advanced practice registered nurse, and replace the term "licensed mental healthcare professional" with "a person licensed, registered, certified, or otherwise authorized to practice by the BSRB"; - Replace references to "physician or licensed mental healthcare professional" with "healthcare provider," as defined by the Conference Committee; - Eliminate the use of acronyms; - Clarify the effective dates of specific sections of the bill;

-- Eliminate the use of acronyms; - Clarify the effective dates of specific sections of the bill; - Add language clarifying that nothing in Section 3 would supersede the provisions of any state law relating to the confidentiality, privacy, security, or privileged status of protected health information; - Modify the standards of practice and conduct to apply broadly to any person providing telehealth services authorized by law; - Amend the 72-hour notification requirement for a provider providing telemedicine to report to a primary care or other treating physician to require the notification be sent within three business days and clarify that a person licensed, registered, certified, or otherwise authorized to practice by the BSRB would not be required to comply with this reporting requirement; - Add provisions requiring coverage for speechlanguage pathology services and audiology services under KMAP by means of telehealth if such services would be covered by KMAP when delivered via in-person contact; - Require KDHE to implement and administer the provision of speech-language pathology and audiology services via teleheath under KMAP consistent with federal law and to submit any state Medicaid plan amendment, waiver request, or other approval request to CMS as needed for implementation; - Require KDHE to adopt rules and regulations necessary to implement the provision of speechlanguage pathology and audiology services under KMAP via telehealth by December 31, 2018;
+- Add language clarifying that nothing in Section 3 would supersede the provisions of any state law relating to the confidentiality, privacy, security, or privileged status of protected health information; - Modify the standards of practice and conduct to apply broadly to any person providing telehealth services authorized by law; - Amend the 72-hour notification requirement for a provider providing telemedicine to report to a primary care or other treating physician to require the notification be sent within 3 business days and clarify that a person licensed, registered, certified, or otherwise authorized to practice by the BSRB would not be required to comply with this reporting requirement; - Add provisions requiring coverage for speechlanguage pathology services and audiology services under KMAP by means of telehealth if such services would be covered by KMAP when delivered via in-person contact; - Require KDHE to implement and administer the provision of speech-language pathology and audiology services via teleheath under KMAP consistent with federal law and to submit any state Medicaid plan amendment, waiver request, or other approval request to CMS as needed for implementation; - Require KDHE to adopt rules and regulations necessary to implement the provision of speechlanguage pathology and audiology services under KMAP via telehealth by December 31, 2018; - Require KDHE to prepare and provide an impact report regarding the mandated speech-language pathology and audiology services via telemedicine under KMAP to the Legislature and select standing committees of the House of Representatives and the Senate; and

-- Require KDHE to prepare and provide an impact report regarding the mandated speech-language pathology and audiology services via telemedicine under KMAP to the Legislature and select standing committees of the House of Representatives and the Senate: - Remove all references to severability; and - Change the title to reflect amendments made to the contents of the bill.
+• Change the title to reflect amendments made to the contents of the bill.